xaviergs/GettingAndCleaningData/README.md

 *       Exports the data sets required in the assignment description
 *       Exports the train + test data set
 *       Removing the useless columns
+*       And avoiding row names and quotes

+###     STEP 09
+*       Exports the second data set required in the assignment description
+*       Exports the averages data set for std an mean
+*      Removing the useless columns
+*       And avoiding row names and quotes